- Outside Authors

-John Hannah is a senior fellow at The Washington Institute.
-The former national security advisor to Vice President Dick Cheney and a senior foreign policy practitioner in both Democratic and Republican administrations over the past twenty years, Mr. Hannah directs a new Institute initiative on U.S. Middle East strategy.
+John Hannah is a former senior fellow at The Washington Institute.
+He is former national security advisor to Vice President Dick Cheney and a senior foreign policy practitioner in both Democratic and Republican administrations.

 During the administration of President George W. Bush, Mr. Hannah was a key policymaking actor on a wide range of issues, from Arab-Israeli diplomacy to Gulf security.
 From 2001 to 2005, he was Vice President Cheney's deputy national security advisor and top aide on the Middle East.
 In 2005, he was tapped to run the vice president's Office for National Security Affairs, serving as the chief foreign policy advisor to the vice president until the end of the Bush administration.